seungwooyoo0125/python-causality-handbook/README.md

 ## Introduction
 This repository is an unofficial Korean translation for the awesome causal inference text book ["Causal Inference for The Brave and True"](https://github.com/matheusfacure/python-causality-handbook).
 Please check [here](https://github.com/TeamCausality/Causal-Inference-with-Python) if you want to refer the official Korean translation.
-This repository was created for personal study.
+This repository was created for my personal study.
 Please note that parts that are difficult to translate or are not related to study may not be translated.
+If you liked this content, please share it with others who might find it useful and give it a star on the [original repository](https://github.com/matheusfacure/python-causality-handbook).

 ## Table of contents